Blaine Forsythe

 Blaine Forsythe is a Canadian ice hockey coach.
-He is currently an assistant coach with the Washington Capitals of the National Hockey League (NHL).
+He is currently an assistant coach with the Utah Mammoth of the National Hockey League (NHL).
+He was previously an assistant coach with the Washington Capitals and the Arizona Coyotes of the National Hockey League (NHL).

 Forsythe joined the Washington Capitals organization as a video coach prior to the start of the 2006–07 NHL season.
-On June 24, 2013, Forsythe was promoted to serve as an assistant coach under Adam Oates.
+On June 24, 2013, Forsythe was promoted to serve as an assistant coach.

-He currently serves under Peter Laviolette.
+Forsythe won the Stanley Cup with the Capitals in 2018.
+He was with the Capitals until April 2023.
+He was hired as an assistant coach with the Arizona Coyotes in July 2023.
+The franchise moved to Utah before the 2024-25 NHL season.